FDA Ensures Your Food from Animals Is Safe

 Do you worry that the meat you eat or the milk you drink is safe?
 What happens if trace amounts of veterinary drugs are used to treat farm animals and then those farm animals become part of your diet?
 What is considered a ‘safe amount’ of trace drugs in animals for humans to consume?
 Health conscious individuals in Fort Myers Florida have asked posed these questions to the Division of Residue Chemistry, a department of FDA’s Center for Veterinary Medicine.
 Division Director Philip Kijak, Ph.D. explained the purpose of his division.
 “We validate the methods drug companies use to test for drug trace amounts in foods from animals, and we help develop newer and better methods for testing.”

-The Fort Myers personal injury attorneys at Wolf & Pravato have summarized FDA data below:
+The Fort Myers personal injury attorneys at Law Offices of Wolf & Pravato have summarized FDA data below:

 Many farm animals raised for food consumption, especially pigs, cows, and chickens are given antibiotics or other drugs to treat diseases.
 What is to prevent consumers from eating meat, poultry or dairy products that are pumped full of drugs or antibiotics?
 By law, animal livestock producers or animal farmers are required to wait for the drug to pass through the animal’s system before they can slaughter it for consumption.
 This process was established to make sure any trace amounts of the veterinary drugs are safe to consume by the time the food reaches our tables.